lccgov/generator-lcc-sharepoint/README.md

 ## Publishing to NPM
 Once you have updated any of the template files, or updated the package version for dependencies you need to publish these back to NPM so the next time you use the generator, you get the new files or package dependencies.
 First off you need to update the version number in the [package.json](https://github.com/lccgov/generator-lcc-sharepoint/blob/master/package.json) file for this project.

+N.B You need to come off the corporate network to publish to NPM.

-Next, from the root of this project type
+Next, from the root of this project type.

 ```sh
 $ npm publish